 The amended rule affects small claims court filings and circuit and county court civil cases, except for Jimmy Ryce civil commitments, cases stemming from sexual assault, and medical malpractice filings.
 View the Florida Supreme Court’s amendment to Rule 2.420 online.

 For more information on the rule change, please visit Florida Clerks Confidential Rule Change.

-The Martin Clerk's Notice of Confidentiality Form is available online on our Forms page.
+The Martin Clerk's Notice of Confidentiality Form (PDF) is available online on our Forms page.